 You could buy your dream home with the help of a friend.

 Con: both your credit scores will be examined and affected by the investment

 The biggest benefit of buying a home with a friend is, however, also a hidden flaw.
 When you’re both buying the home, you’re both involved in the process.
 This means you’ll both be on the mortgage which in turn means the bank will examine both your credit scores.
-And should something go wrong when buying a new home and leaving Florida and settling down in Tennessee, you’ll both suffer the negative consequences of missed payments or debt.
 Even just one person’s negative credit score can change your interest rates and affect both of your financial situations.

 Pro: sharing expenses makes it easier to deal with

 When you’re young and are just getting your first home, budgeting is going to be hard.
 You’ll have to pay for a good local realtor, some excellent movers, any renovations needed around the house, and all that on top of utilities and groceries and all the regular expenses.
 It’s completely overwhelming!
 But much less so when you have someone to share the burden with.
 If you’re buying a house with a friend, you’ll be sharing at the very least the expenses surrounding that house and the move to it.
 This will make them much easier to bear.